 Intrepid Announces Date for Fourth Quarter 2022 Earnings Release

-Denver, CO, Feb.
-24, 2023 (GLOBE NEWSWIRE) -- Intrepid Potash Inc. IPI plans to release its fourth quarter 2022 financial results on Monday, March 6, 2023, after the market closes.
+/EIN News/ -- Denver, CO, Feb.
+24, 2023 (GLOBE NEWSWIRE) -- Intrepid Potash Inc. (NYSE: IPI) plans to release its fourth quarter 2022 financial results on Monday, March 6, 2023, after the market closes.
 Intrepid will host a conference call on Tuesday, March 7, 2023, at 12:00 p.m.
 Eastern Time to discuss the results and other operating and financial matters and answer investor questions.

 Management invites you to listen to the conference call by using the toll-free dial-in number 1 (888) 210-4149 or toll-in dial-in number 1 (646) 960-0145; please use conference ID 9158079.
 The call will also be streamed live via webcast.